Mother's Building: Murals

 On the interior, there is wood paneling, with carved flower details around the door frames; and with four painted murals in the upper section depicting four scenes of Noah's Ark and animals.
 The four interior murals were painted with egg tempera, which were begun in 1933 and completed in 1938, painted by Helen Katharine Forbes and Dorothy Wagner Puccinelli for the Federal Art Project.

 It is believed that the interior murals may be beyond the point of repairs as the paintings have faded, the walls have deteriorated in places, and some of the damages maybe due to the proximity to the ocean.
 However other WPA-era murals, such as those at Beach Chalet and Coit Tower have gone through restoration.

 Zoo gift shop and visitors center

 From 1973 until 2002, the Mother's Building served as a gift shop and visitors center for the zoo.
 The building is in need of seismic safe updates and the interior murals need restoration; more recently the room is only used for special events.

-The Mother’s Building is the only remaining structure from the Fleishhacker Pool and Fleishhacker Playfield complex.
-It is believed that the Mother's Building was the only west coast structure of this type.
+The Mother's Building is the only remaining structure from the Fleishhacker Pool and Fleishhacker Playfield complex.
+The Mother's Building is a historic building listed as a San Francisco Designated Landmark and as one of the National Register of Historic Places.

+Another structure with a similar historical use is the 1888 William Sharon Children's House and playground, now known as the Sharon Art Studio in Golden Gate Park.